giacomolamberti90/CS229_project/README.md

   - code: directory containing all the modules of the code:

           1. main.py              -> call the trainer

           2. trainer.py           -> train the models

           3. datasource.py        -> define dataset as iterator

           4. dataset.py           -> load the dataset

           5. evaluation.py        -> compute the evaluation metrics

+          6. eval_only.py         -> perform evaluation (no training)

+          7. eval_custom_input.py -> read an interactive caption and pull put the top 10 related images (need the raw pictures to work!)

   - results: directory containing text files with a summary of the various results.